ssomagani/terraform-aws-voltdb/README.md

 ## How to run
 `cd` to the example directory that you'd like to run
 Then execute `terraform apply -var-file=values.tfvars -var-file=path/to/aws_keys.tfvars`
+You will need to put in your own values in values.tfvars and provide a file that contains the access keys (https://learn.hashicorp.com/terraform/getting-started/variables.html#from-a-file)